ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 assert formatted_string == 'This spam is absolutely horrible.'
 ```

-Positional and keyword arguments can be arbitrarily combined
+Positional and keyword arguments can be arbitrarily combined.

 ```{code-cell}
 formatted_string = 'The story of {0}, {1}, and {other}.'.format(